Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_omnios/guide.en-gb.md

 > For best results:
 >
 > - Reduce I/O activity during migration (stop intensive workloads if possible).
-> - Plan the migration during off-peak or HNO (Heures Non Ouvrées).
+> - Plan the migration during off-peak or non-working hours.
 > - Always ensure you have at least two supported datastores in your infrastructure for resiliency.

 1. In vSphere, right-click the virtual machine to migrate and select `Migrate...`{.action}.